PraseodymiumSpike/Battalion-Ideas/Battalions/The Party.md

 |s|s|s|
 * could Move or Capture to Spaces labeled "s"
 ### Agent
 The Agent may Move without Capturing 1 Square along Queen Lines.
-If an Agent is within 1 of an Enemy non-Titan non-Immutable non-Accused Piece, it can make that of those Pieces Accused as a Turn.
+If an Agent is within 1 of an Enemy non-Titan non-Immutable non-Accused Piece, it can, as a Turn, Accuse all Enemy non-Titan non-Immutable non-Accused Pieces within 1 of it.
+Of course, it may not use this ability when Imprisoned.
 | | | |
 |-|-|-|
 |m|m|m|